-Today it is hard to believe that Britain in the eighteenth century did not have a professional Police Force.
+Today it is hard to believe that Britain in the 18th century did not have a professional police force.
 Scotland had established a number of police forces following the introduction of the City of Glasgow Police in 1800 and the Royal Irish Constabulary was established in 1822, in large part because of the Peace Preservation Act of 1814 which Peel was heavily involved with.
-However, London was sadly lacking in any form of protective presence and crime prevention for its people as we entered the nineteenth century.
+However, London was sadly lacking in any form of protective presence and crime prevention for its people as we entered the 19th century.

 Following the success of the Royal Irish Constabulary it became obvious that something similar was needed in London, so in 1829 when Sir Robert was Home Secretary in Lord Liverpool’s Tory Cabinet, the Metropolitan Police Act was passed, providing permanently appointed and paid Constables to protect the capital as part of the Metropolitan Police Force.

 © Greater Manchester Police Museum

-The first thousand of Peel’s police, dressed in blue Tail-coats and top hats, began to patrol the streets of London on 29th September 1829.
-The uniform was carefully selected to make the ‘Peelers’ look more like ordinary citizens, rather that a red-coated soldier with a helmet.
+The first thousand of Peel’s police, dressed in blue tail-coats and top hats, began to patrol the streets of London on 29th September 1829.
+The uniform was carefully selected to make the ‘Peelers’ look more like ordinary citizens, rather than a red-coated soldier with a helmet.

 The 'Peelers' were issued with a wooden truncheon carried in a long pocket in the tail of their coat, a pair of handcuffs and a wooden rattle to raise the alarm.
 By the 1880s this rattle had been replaced by a whistle.

 To be a ‘Peeler’ the rules were quite strict.
 You had to be aged 20 - 27, at least 5' 7" tall (or as near as possible), fit, literate and have no history of any wrong-doings.